Monitoring protects your easement in perpetuity

 Policy

 At the time Ausbon Sargent accepts a conservation easement, funds or a pledge of funds adequate to meet the land trust’s associated monitoring obligations must be placed in, or made to the Stewardship and Enforcement Funds.
 These two separate accounts are funded by the pooled contributions from conservation easement donors.
 A landowner is expected to make a gift of cash, securities or other assets to the Stewardship and Enforcement Funds at the time of their easement donation.
 If a donation is not possible at the time of the easement, the landowner can schedule payments over a period of time.
 Contributions may be provided by local private or public groups such as conservation commissions or neighborhood associations, or at the Ausbon Sargent Board’s discretion, by transfer from Ausbon Sargent's operating account.
-An understanding of how the Stewardship and Enforcement Funds obligation will be met must be established before substantive work on the easement is begun.
+An understanding of how the board designated Stewardship and Enforcement Funds obligation will be met must be established before substantive work on the easement is begun.

 Contributions to Stewardship and Enforcement Funds